 2) While on the way to my hostel/hotel to check-in, again it helps me to stay low profile in the City Bus, Metro or a Tram.
 Please Note: Usually the bus/train that takes you to the city centre is again a hunting ground, where bad guys out there, are looking to steal your luggage, cheat you with their schemes.
 For example, once a guy approached me in a double-decker bus on the way to the Dublin airport asking me “My phone is not working, can I use your phone”, luckily I had noticed him talking on his phone while he was boarding the bus, he didn’t see me because I was sitting in the upper deck.

-3) If I am luggage free, and if my hotel/hostel is not far away, I can walk and reach easily.
+3) If I am luggage free, and if my hotel/hostel is not far away, I can walk and reach it easily.
 This way I get to see roadside stalls/shops, everyday life, local people, markets, and more.
 Maybe a place in my To-Do or To-Visit list is actually on the way to my hostel.
 I always take a walk to my hostel if it is less than 2 km.
 (25 minutes walk).
-Since you’ve been sitting for a couple of hours or maybe more in that flight, train, or bus you just arrived, it’s good to get your blood circulating again with a walk to your accommodation.
+Since you’ve been sitting for a couple of hours or maybe more on that flight, train, or bus you just arrived, it’s good to get your blood circulating again with a walk to your accommodation.

 4) At the hostel/hotel, I don’t need to use that locker, since I have just a pitthu (small shoulder bag).
 Which I can carry around easily.

 5) Let’s say you are in the city for two days, and tomorrow at 11 am you have to check out.
 You have booked your onward train/bus for 12 or 1 pm, and you still have a few places to visit in the morning.
-So what usually people do is, they would check out early in the morning let’s say around 8 am after the breakfast and put in their luggage in the luggage room, where everybody’s else is also dumping their luggage.
+So what usually people do is, they would check out early in the morning let’s say around 8 am after breakfast and put in their luggage in the luggage room, where everybody’s else is also dumping their luggage.

 But if you do not have any luggage, all you have to do is checkout and then visit your places and head straight to the railway station or the bus station.
 This way you do not have to go all the way back to your hostel to collect your luggage and then reach the railway station or Bus station.
 This way you save a lot of time & energy.